anacarolinacerqueira/ContactListAPI-Testing-Postman/README.md

 ### :spiral_notepad: About the service under Test

 The [Contact List API](https://documenter.getpostman.com/view/4012288/TzK2bEa8) is a service provide as example in the book ["The Complete Software Tester"](https://www.amazon.com/Complete-Software-Tester-Strategies-High-Quality-ebook/dp/B09NGVVCJ9) by Kristin Jackvony, that i'm currently reading.
 To this service is available some HTTP methods to manipulate users and contacts.
-To practice, I planned and executed tests exploring the scenarios (successfullies and failures) involving the contacts endpoint.
+To practice, I planned and executed tests exploring the scenarios (successfullies and failures) involving the contacts resource.
 For each request, a different situation is tested and automatically validated using the postaman library (JavaScript based).

 ## :arrow_forward: How to run this project